Disney World is a magical place for everyone, but taking your little ones can be quite an adventure – and a challenge.

 And that’s probably why they are the most sought-after dining reservations at Disney World!
 Luckily, you can book a reservation ahead of time.

-Themed restaurants are also a ton of fun, especially for kiddos, so if you can’t get a character meal (or just aren’t interested), aim for something with a theme your kid is interested in, like space (Space 220), fish (Coral Reef), or Sci-Fi (Sci-Fi Dine In).
+Themed restaurants are also a ton of fun, especially for kiddos, so if you can’t get a character meal (or just aren’t interested), aim for something with a theme your kid is interested in, like space (Space 220), marine life (Coral Reef Restaurant), or Sci-Fi (Sci-Fi Dine-In).

 While the easiest option for meals are to eat at restaurants from your resort or the parks, if you don’t mind going to other resorts, you’ll open up your options for some delicious dining.